It is particularly popular with busy people because it saves you a lot of time.

 And since it requires you to determine what to eat ahead of time, meal preparation can lead to more nutritious meal choices in the long run.

-Despite what people may think, there are several ways to prepare meals, not all of which involve spending an entire Sunday cooking dishes for the coming week.
+Despite what people may think, there are several ways to prepare meals, not all involving spending an entire Sunday cooking dishes for the coming week.
 You can choose the methods that suit you best.

 This article explores the most important principles of food preparation and breaks the process down into a few simple steps.